junxit/us-congress-bills-111/bill.md

 >         - **(II)** a food bank or food pantry;
 >         - **(III)** a homeless shelter; and
 >         - **(IV)** such other type of emergency feeding agency as is approved by the Secretary.
->   - **(2)** *Establishment* The Secretary shall carry out a pilot program under which the Secretary shall provide commodities to eligible institutions to carry out projects to provide nutritious food to at-risk school children on weekends and during extended school holidays during the school year.
+>   - **(2)** *Establishment* Subject to the availability of appropriations provided in advance in an appropriations Act specifically for the purpose of carrying out this subsection, the Secretary shall establish a program under which the Secretary shall provide commodities, on a competitive basis, to eligible institutions to provide nutritious food to at-risk children on weekends and during extended school holidays during the school year.
 >   - **(3)** *Eligibility*
 >     - **(A)** *In general* To be eligible to receive commodities under this subsection, an eligible institution shall submit an application to the Secretary at such time, in such manner, and containing such information as the Secretary may determine.
 >     - **(B)** *Plan* An application under subparagraph (A) shall include the plan of the eligible institution for the distribution of nutritious foods to at-risk school children, including—